maragudk/gomponents/README.md

 ## Features

-- Build reusable view components
+- Build reusable HTML components
 - Write declarative HTML5 in Go without all the strings, so you get
   - Type safety
   - Auto-completion